xh3b4sd/clustr-node/README.md

 # clustr

+_That project is new and currently under development._

 CoffeeScript cluster module to manage multi process cluster in NodeJs.
 Clustr is responseable for worker spawning and messaging between all processes.